When are the 2020 presidential debates and what topics will Trump and Biden cover?

 Second presidential debate: October 15

-The second presidential debate will take place a week later on Thursday October 15.
+The second presidential debate is scheduled to take place a week later on Thursday October 15.
+Joe Biden on Monday said he is open to debating the Trump, who tested positive for COVID-19 last week — if it is deemed safe to do so.

+The Trump campaign has said the president intends to participate, but his health may require the debate to be rescheduled or canceled.
+The CDC recommends people who test positive for COVID-19 to isolate for at least 10 days after symptoms first appear, and those who came in contact with them to quarantine for two weeks.
+The White House has said Mr. Trump first tested positive for COVID-19 on October 1, giving him exactly two weeks until the next debate.

+The president's physician, Dr. Sean Conley, has said that Mr. Trump is being monitored for when he no longer has the "live virus" and is infectious.
+"Routinely we talk about a 10-day window, you know CDC guidelines, but we're checking him more routinely than just waiting 10 days," Conley said.

 Location: Adrienne Arsht Center for the Performing Arts, Miami